niroopkris/cse15l-lab-reports/lab3.md

 technical/911report/chapter-11.txt
 ```

-Here, by using `-type f`, we're saying we want the `find` command to return ONLY files within the `./technical/911report` directory.
-There is usefulness to this option considering that, by default, the `find` command returns all files, directories, and other file types which might not be as well known (like pipes, device files, etc) in a specified path.
+Here, by using `-type f`, we're saying we want the `find` command to return only FILES within the `./technical/911report` directory.
+There is usefulness to this option considering that, by default, the `find` command returns all files, directories, and other things which might not be as well known (like pipes, device files, etc) in a specified path.

 ---